 3. Break the habit

-I know we are all creatures of habit and once we are used to constantly and mindlessly opening our IG or Facebook throughout the day.
-It takes about 21 days to break a habit so chances are that you won’t be able to quit doing this cold turkey.
-But there a ways how to transition away from it.
+We are all creatures of habit.
+Once we are used to constantly and mindlessly opening our IG or Facebook throughout the day, it is difficult to stop this automated behavior.
+It takes about 21 days to break a habit so chances are that you won’t be able to quit cold turkey.
+But there a ways to transition away from it.
 I usually try to reserve some time where I get to check my social media apps.
 It is much more exciting to look at the app after a day or a few hours of not having checked it as supposed to be checking it non-stop zombie-style.
 In the beginning, I would still catch myself a lot opening and closing these apps.
 I slowly transitioned away by having other entertainment on my phone that does not require me to scroll or do anything, e.g. subscribing to interesting Podcasts that you can open when you’re bored and do something else in the meantime.
 Also, I really got into Audible and it helps me stay entertained without scrolling, liking, commenting, or otherwise being mindlessly entertained by the Zuckerberg universe.

 4. Shut off notifications for social media apps